 be removed for the PR to be approved.
 Honestly, I find this crazy.
 Like everything

-pragmatic and practical is always a balancing act, but
+else, being pragmatic and practical is always a balancing act, but

 I would much rather look at code that has a comment – even if the comment